-An excellent way to reduce bear attractants in the backcountry, a bear pole is a horizontal log running between two upright trees.
-The idea is to store the attractant roughly 15 feet above the ground and 10 feet from a supporting tree or post.
-Bear poles are a simple way to store food or carcass of a game animal.
-To use a bear pole, throw a rope (at least 50 feet) over the pole, tie it to what you’re storing, and hoist up the load.
+A bear pole is a horizontal log running between two upright trees.
+They’ve been used for centuries to store camp food, game meat, and livestock feed.
+The idea is to store the attractant at least 10 feet above the ground and at least 4 horizontal feet from a anything a bear could climb.
+To use a bear pole, throw a rope (you’ll need about 50 feet) over the pole, tie it to what you’re storing, and hoist up the load.
 Make sure to use a sturdy bag for the load that will not break.

 Ultimately, keeping bears away from attractants keeps people and bears safer.

-People and Carnivores experts have built over 200 of these structures throughout western Montana and northwest Wyoming in the past decade.
-Want to build your own?
-We're happy to share our experience!
-Contact Us.
+People and Carnivores’ experts have built more than 200 of these structures throughout western Montana and northwest Wyoming in the past decade.
+Please contact us if you would like some advice or instructions on building your own.